 The Technical Evaluation Board is responsible for the overall quality, coherence and consistency of the evaluation of the project proposals, within the fourteen top-level R&D Topics.

 Ad-hoc Working Groups

-Working Groups are foreseen in order to support the work of the Industrial Board and the Technical Evaluation Board.
+Working Groups are foreseen in order to support the work of the Industrial Steering Committee and the Technical Evaluation Board.

 Public Authorities Board